Rush University: College of Nursing

 Rush University College of Nursing represents a combined heritage dating back to 1885, when its first antecedent, the St. Luke's Hospital Training School of Nursing, opened in 1885 to offer diploma education to nurses.
 In 1903, the Presbyterian Hospital School of Nursing accepted its first students.
 From 1956 to 1968, nurses were taught at the merged Presbyterian-St. Luke's Hospital School of Nursing.
 More than 7,500 nurses graduated from these three schools.
-The College of Nursing is consistently ranked in the top 5% of Schools of Nursing with a graduate program, and many of its specialty programs are ranked in the top ten.
-Known for its innovation and vision, the college is one of the premier institutions for nursing education in the United States.

 The first Bachelor of Science in Nursing and Master of Science in Nursing degrees were awarded in 1975; the first Doctor of Nursing Science degree was awarded in 1980; and the first Doctor of Nursing Practice degree was awarded in 1990.
 The Doctor of Philosophy in nursing was first awarded in 2007.
 Since the Rush University College of Nursing was established, 5,623 baccalaureate, master's and doctoral degrees have been awarded.
-In response to the increasing complexity in the health care system, and the increased responsibilities this places on nurses, Rush University College of Nursing discontinued the Bachelor of Science in Nursing in 2009 and began offering a generalist entry master's (GEM) program, one of three in the city of Chicago to offer such a degree.
+In response to the increasing complexity in the health care system, and the increased responsibilities this places on nurses, Rush University College of Nursing discontinued the Bachelor of Science in nursing in 2009 and began offering a generalist entry master's (GEM) program, one of three in the city of Chicago to offer such a degree.
 This program is for students who already have a bachelor's degree in an area other than nursing.
 The focus of the program is the education of clinician leaders who are able to combine knowledge of systems and nursing care, the ability to build and manage teams, and apply evidence-based practice to improve patient outcomes.
 The first cohort of 44 students graduated in March 2010.
 Today, more than 175 master's and doctoral nursing students graduate each year.